• Artist Statement

 "Every brushstroke crescendos with energy.
 Her color choices are vibrant, her narratives open-ended."
 Connie Bostic, Mountain Xpress

-"The finest of her work is simultaneously folksy, epic and quietly revolutionary."
+"The finest of her work is simultaneously folksy, epic, and quietly revolutionary."
 Douglas Vuncannon, Indyweek.com